MichaelX-3553/Nation-Navigate/README.md

 ### Useful resources

-- [Example resource 1](https://fonts.google.com) - This helped me get the font I used for this project.
+- [Google Fonts](https://fonts.google.com) - This helped me get the font I used for this project.
-- [Example resource 2](https://www.fontawesome.com) - This is an amazing site which helped me get all the icons I used for this project.
+- [Fontawesome](https://www.fontawesome.com) - This is an amazing site which helped me get all the icons I used for this project.

 ## Author